 - 8 AUD for AU Exchanges

 For example, the commissions make Saxo competitive with low-cost platforms like Interactive Investor, who charge 7.99 GBP on both UK and US Exchanges.
-It’s also far cheaper than Hargreaves Lansdown, who assess trading fees of 11.95 GBP across the board.
+It’s also far cheaper than Hargreaves Lansdown, who apply trading fees of 11.95 GBP across the board.

 Stock execution prices are also competitive.
 The Classic tier charges the following prices on these major exchanges: